Higher education is failing to meet one of its top promises to its students: employment.

 Amid fierce competition for meaningful employment, having career coaching services to rely on is a powerful differentiator among graduates who are set to join the workforce.

 “Everyone is capable [of succeeding],” says Audrey, “but we all need a support system.”
 General Assembly’s career coaches provide this by teaching and empowering students with the resources and job search strategies they need to increase their chances of landing their dream jobs.

-Want to get a peek at how that support looks?
-Try General Assembly’s free career development workshops and events.
+Want to know more about this school but don’t know where to start?
+Read some General Assembly reviews.
+If you want to get a peek at how that support looks, try General Assembly’s free career development workshops and events.
 If you like what you see, explore General Assembly’s programs, go through the training, and get your resume fast-tracked into the ‘yes’ pile.

 About us: Career Karma is a platform designed to help job seekers find, research, and connect with job training programs to advance their careers.
 Learn about the CK publication.